 - A Darker Me: The whole concept, as explained by Heidi:Behind the Black Veil tells a story about a young woman called Sarah.
 She is left at the altar by her husband and she almost has a mental breakdown but instead something wakes up inside her and she changes to another person, her meaner half: Dark Sarah.

-- Disproportionate Retribution: The protagonist of "Violent Roses" poisons someone who ruined her beloved garden.
+- Disproportionate Retribution: In "Violent Roses," Dark Sarah poisons someone who ruined her beloved garden.

 - Dramatic Irony: In The Golden Moth, while Dark Sarah begins to trust him, the Dragon withholds the vital information: the goods will kill her for setting her foot in the upper world, and he needs her keys for himself.
 She even goes out of her way to cheer him up as he frequently sinks into his dark thoughts about that.

 - Et Tu, Brute?: "Promise".
-In the end of The Golden Moth, the Dragon betrayes Dark Sarah after some inner turmoil.
+At the end of The Golden Moth, after some inner turmoil, the Dragon betrays Dark Sarah.
 Dark Sarah, who came to trust him and like him, is naturally shocked and devastated.

 - Evil Laugh: